fokx/tauri-plugin-android-fs/README.md

 # Overview

 The Android file system is strict and complex because its behavior and the available APIs vary depending on the version.
-This plugin was created to provide explicit and consistent file operations.
+This plugin was created to provide explicit and consistent file operations and detailed and clear documentation.
 No special permission or configuration is required.

 # Setup